Miltonly/Streets/Nipissing Road

 Schools and catchment

 Public elementary catchment draws to E.W.
 Foster Public School and W.I.
-Dick Middle School, both within walking distance of Nipissing.
-Catholic elementary students attend Our Lady of Fatima or Guardian Angels, each a five-minute drive.
-Secondary students route to Milton District High School for public or Bishop P.F.
-Reding Catholic Secondary School for Catholic, both roughly five minutes by car.
-The street's proximity to multiple schools suits families who value short drop-offs.
+Dick Middle School, both within walking distance of the street.
+Catholic elementary students attend Our Lady of Fatima or Guardian Angels, each about a five-minute drive.
+Secondary students in the public board go to Milton District High School, also five minutes away; Catholic secondary students have Bishop P.F.
+Reding and St. Kateri Tekakwitha within a similar drive.
+The concentration of schools within a short radius makes this a practical stretch for families with children at multiple stages.

 Who this street suits